shubhamstrength/basicgpt/ask-gpt-app/README.md

 # 🧠 Ask GPT – AI Assistant Web App

 A modern React-based AI assistant powered by OpenAI's GPT-3.5-turbo.
+This adds use of RAG to pull info from some texts files as well.
 Type in any question and get intelligent, conversational answers in real time.

 ![preview](image.png)